 Credit Scores and Mortgage Approval

 In Canada, credit scores range from 300 to 900.
 While approval requirements may vary from lender to lender, most want you to have a minimum score of 620 – 680.
-However, keep in mind that prime lenders, such as banks and credit unions usually have stricter borrowing criteria, meaning anything under 640 may not be acceptable.
+However, keep in mind that prime lenders in Surrey, such as banks and credit unions usually have stricter borrowing criteria, meaning anything under 640 may not be acceptable.

 Check out this infographic for more information about credit scores.